 Treatment should be interrupted in patients who are hospitalised for major surgical procedures or acute serious medical illnesses.
 Monitoring of ketones is recommended in these patients.
 Measurement of blood ketone levels is preferred to urine.
 Treatment with dapagliflozin may be restarted when the ketone values are normal and the patient’s condition has stabilised.

 Before initiating dapagliflozin, factors in the patient history that may predispose to ketoacidosis should be considered.

+Prolonged ketoacidosis and prolonged glucosuria have been observed with dapagliflozin.
+Ketoacidosis may last longer after discontinuation of dapagliflozin than expected from the plasma half-life (see section 5.2).
+Dapagliflozin-independent factors, such as insulin deficiency, might be involved in prolonged periods of ketoacidosis.

 Patients who may be at higher risk of DKA include patients with a low beta-cell function reserve (e.g. type 2 diabetes patients with low C-peptide or latent autoimmune diabetes in adults (LADA) or patients with a history of pancreatitis), patients with conditions that lead to restricted food intake or severe dehydration, patients for whom insulin doses are reduced and patients with increased insulin requirements due to acute medical illness, surgery or alcohol abuse.
 SGLT2 inhibitors should be used with caution in these patients.